-Acquisition of Deublin Company

-Acquisition of Whendu's iPaaS platform

-sentryo

-Acquisition by Cisco

 Conagra Brands

 Sale of Direct Store Delivery snacks business to Utz Quality Foods, LLC

+TIMKEN

+Acquisition of The Diamond Chain Company

+Acquisition of Deublin Company

 BOMBARDIER

 Acquisition of Global 7500 aircraft wing program from Triumph Group Inc.

-SANOFI 🎝
+Acquisition of SCUF® Gaming and its patent portfolio

+Acquisition of Whendu's iPaaS platform

-Sales of Genfar's pharma business in Colombia, pharma business in Venezuela, and OTC products in Mexico, Colombia, and Argentina
+Sales of Genfar's pharma business in Colombia, pharma business in Venezuela, and OTC products in Mexico, Colombia, and Argentina SAP Sale of its Content as a Service business to Verisk

+Acquisition by Cisco

-Acquisition of three casino properties from a subsidiary of Affinity Gaming
+Acquisition of three casino properties from a subsidiary of Affinity Gaming Milliken.